Welcome to the Youth & Parent Career Centre!

 - Community centre job fairs & one-on-one meetings with local employers

-Ask your Career Counsellor for more details!
+Ask your Career Counsellor or Coop and O2 teachers for more details!

 The Nova Scotia Youth Apprenticeship program is a new education initiative designed to help youth explore real careers and relate their education to work.

 Students can ‘try-out’ entry level jobs in the automotive service and repair industry during High School.

 The Youth Apprenticeship program is a positive way for employers to meet local youth, a potential employee, and provide a real workplace education experience.

 Meet Automotive Employers in your Community!

 We encourage to you meet local automotive business employers, and decide if you prefer to work in a small family business, medium size franchise or large dealership.
 Ask for a company tour today!